jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The longer the spectacle lasts, the longer the self-important artists, like Darth King, and Darth Blockbuster, can go on living inside self-obsessed stories.
 They’re happy with the way things are.
 They want to be heroes atop the hierarchy forever.

 But like an aging sitcom, it never lasts.
 Eventually the people’s problems pile up, and they soon need a true hero again.
+That means a hero who can see through the spectacle of the ruling philosophy, and lead the people to a new society that distributes the powers of modern tools to humanity can starting solving problems an evolving again.
+It's better for everyone when the people rise up before a bloody revolution hits.
+Hence when Techvolution is so much better to fight for.

+The lesson is this Stargazer.
 Whether living inside a story, or looking at one, we can tell the difference betweed classic, art, and spectacle by looking at how new tools are treated.
 Classic stories embrace new tools because they solve problems.
-Art stories dislike new tools because they force self-obsessed people into a story which thus questions their status as main characters.
-And spectacle loves new tools but uses them to ramp up the spectacle so the masses don't ask for the power themselves.
+Art stories dislike new tools because they force self-obsessed main characters to step up or step away from the limelight.
+And spectacle loves new tools but uses them to ramp up the spectacle so the masses don't ask for the power themselves; like when Darth Blockbuster rented digital effects filled movies but didn't want us to stream them.

+So let's use our understanding of stories, to understand the political philosophy of our societies.

 **Good ruling philosophy**: Meant to facilitate the creation and distribution of new tools.
 It's lead by individuals selected by the people, who rise to the occasion to become protagonists.
-Once the story is over, leaders willfully returns to being an equal member of the community.
+Once their spectific problem is over, leaders willfully returns to being an equal member of the community.

 **Bad ruling philosophy**: Meant to withhold the creation and especially distribution of new tools.
 Led by leaders who don't want to empower the people or and return to equality.
-Instead hey distract the masses from their undeserved, and increasingly self-serving leadership, with spectacle.
+Instead hey distract the masses from their unearned, and increasingly self-serving leadership, with spectacle.

 ## Neo Douglass